psilva8/roofcleaning/README.md

-# Pressure Washing Los Angeles Website
+# Roof Cleaning Los Angeles Website

-A modern, responsive website for a Los Angeles-based pressure washing company built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, responsive website for a Los Angeles-based roof cleaning company built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features